Union army: Enlisted personnel

 Soldiers could also be employed in special duties that were not strictly military in nature: mechanics and laborers, hospital attendants and cooks, regimental armorers, officers' servants, pioneers, couriers, scouts and spies.
 In the Corps of Engineers, Ordnance Department, and Signal Corps, privates were further differentiated as first class or second class.
 First class Engineer and Ordnance privates were formerly referred to as artificers, while second class privates were formerly referred to as laborers.

 Southern Unionists

 Southerners who were against the Confederate cause during the Civil War were known as Southern Unionists.
 They were also known as Union Loyalists or Lincoln's Loyalists.
 Within the eleven Confederate states, states such as Tennessee (especially East Tennessee), Virginia (which included West Virginia at the time), and North Carolina were home to the largest populations of Unionists.
 Many areas of Southern Appalachia harbored pro-Union sentiment as well.
 As many as 100,000 men living in states under Confederate control would serve in the Union army or pro-Union guerilla groups.
+For instance, Gen. William Shermans personal escort on his March to the Sea was the 1st Alabama Cavalry Regiment, composed of men from eastern Tennessee and northern Alabama.
 Although Southern Unionists came from all classes, most differed socially, culturally, and economically from the region's dominant pre-war planter class.